MostafaMagdySe/Movie-Management/README.md

 2- After Getting the verfication Code, you should visit ("/verifyCode") , i.e" (http://localhost:8080/verifyCode) , where ou will be asked to provide our verification code, if it is correct, you should be proceed to change your password

 3-to change your password you should hit ("/UpdatePassword") i.e. (http://localhost:8080/UpdatePassword), where you will provide your new password!
+## Swagger UI
+if you are familiar with Testing your project and add documentation for the project.. swagger is embedded to the project.